Yoti72/Compiler/README.md

     Converts Yoti code to C code
     Generates a .c file for each input .yoti file Simple and easy-to-understand syntax

+It supports:

+    Numerical variables
+    Basic arithmetic
+    If statements
+    While loops
+    Print text and numbers
+    Input numbers
+    Labels and goto
+    Comments

 Installation